 As a women’s university, Mount Saint Mary’s is committed to ensuring that women are afforded equal opportunities to engage in society.
-To demonstrate this commitment, we launched The Center for the Advancement of Women in January 2017, to serve as a hub for gender equity research, advocacy and leadership development.
+To demonstrate this commitment, we launched our Center for the Advancement of Women in January 2017, to serve as a hub for gender equity research, advocacy and leadership development.
 We are driven by the fact that this research is regularly used by community advocates, educators and legislators to effect change across California and beyond.

 Interested in developing a special research project or in bringing The Report on the Status of Women and GirlsTM to your community?

-The release of The Report gathers over 1,000 people each year, including representatives from the corporate, nonprofit, political and educational fields.
+The public release of The Report gathers around 1,000 people each year, including representatives from the corporate, nonprofit, political and educational fields.
 The event is an opportunity to share the valuable Report findings with the public, provide additional context through our illustrious speakers, and to foster conversation about issues affecting women and girls to inspire action in addressing continuing inequalities and gender gaps.
 Each attendee receives a summary of the Report with key insights and steps to take action within their companies and communities.

 In 2015, we introduced the VIP Luncheon after the main program.
 The event offered 300 executives from a diverse cross section of industries the chance to have a deeper dive into the issues and provide each attendee with printed copy of the full report.

-- Sisters of St. Joseph of Carondelet Los Angeles Province
+- Sisters of St. Joseph of Carondelet, Los Angeles Province

 - Guggenheim Investments

 - Clifford Swan

 - Fusion Academy

 -Geena Davis, Academy Award®-winning actor and founder, the Geena Davis Institute on Gender in Media at Mount Saint Mary’s University